 First came the fortune of working with an experiential consulting firm through which I traveled to California, Texas, Australia and New Mexico where I inevitably chose to move.
 New Mexico is where I healed.
 Work was tough and money was tougher but each sunrise and sunset spoke to my soul of the beautiful life I could create.
 An unexpected marriage took me on more adventures… out of New Mexico, on a jaunt through Wisconsin, a longer stay in Nevada and a move to California.
 Divorce helped me settle in Cali where I’d dreamed of coming since being a young child —especially after watching Laverne and Shirley do it.

 All in all my experiences have given me a raw inside perspective that creates a totally unique work style and a fabulous bond with my clients who inevitably become like friends.
-Today I’m sought out by high profile people who desire my insight and value me as a coveted confidant & advisor with whom they can vent, discuss and strategize anything in confidence.
-I also help everyday people grasp exactly what’s compromising their results before helping them make corrections and developing a strategy for their long term success.
+I pioneered the practice of Experiential Recycling and today I’m sought out by high profile people who desire my insight, and value me as a coveted confidant & advisor with whom they can vent, discuss and strategize anything in confidence.
+I also help everyday people grasp exactly what’s compromising their results before helping them make corrections and providing simple strategies for their long term success.
 I cherish my relationships with everyone I work with and I love the fact that my unusual work style creates immediate results for people that last long term.
 I’m a partner who’s been there and I LOVE the familiarity and camaraderie I’m able to have with you.